jaysonmulwa/currency-exchange-app/Readme.md

 docker-compose up -d
 ```

-- This starts the server (port 3001) and client (port 3000) application simultaneoulsy.
+- This starts the server (port 3001), client (port 3000) and database(port 3306) application simultaneoulsy.

+- If the Golang app throws an error, restart the MySQL container and Golang app container respectively.

+Some of the pages in the Nuxt client side application are:
+/login
+/signup
+/transact
+/transfer
+/profile
+/wallet